India Juliana: Historical context

 In 1541, the initial Spanish settlement of Buenos Aires—built on the coast of the Río de la Plata—was abandoned in the face of attacks from indigenous peoples, and its inhabitants moved to Asunción, which was officially founded as a city by Irala on what was once the fort.
 From then on, the settlement received a much larger number of Spaniards and became the center of the Spanish colonization of the southern half of South America.
-After discovering that the region actually lacked gold, colonists realized they could generate and accumulate wealth through the forced labor and slavery of indigenous people, especially the sexual exploitation of women of childbearing age.
+After discovering that the region actually lacked gold, the colonists realized they could generate and accumulate wealth through the forced labor and slavery of indigenous people, especially the sexual exploitation of women of childbearing age.
 Mass indigenous deportations known as rancheadas took place, in which women were extracted from their communities and forced to work for the colonists.
 The violent rancheadas began to replace the initial period of cuñadazgo around 1543, and became generalized two years later.
 The native women, enslaved as servants and mothers of the mestizos, quickly became a piece of merchandise.
 Asunción then became a center for the deportation of indigenous slaves, supplying a human trafficking market between the city and the Portuguese port of São Vicente on the coast of Brazil.

 Based in Asunción, Irala had been ruling the Governorate of New Andalusia—which was in charge of the colonization of the Río de la Plata Basin—since 1538, being elected by his peers after the appointed governor Juan de Ayolas went missing in an expedition.
 When the news of Ayolas' probable death reached the Spanish Court, explorer Álvar Núñez Cabeza de Vaca was named second adelantado of the Governorate, arriving to Asunción on March 11, 1542, and taking power from Irala.
 Upon arrival, Cabeza de Vaca "tried to establish order and discipline among the soldiers and settlers of Asunción, declaring himself protector of the [indigenous peoples]."
 After a failed expedition looking for a route to Peru in 1542, the discontent among the Spanish settlers led to a conspiracy led by Irala against him in 1544, re-electing the latter as governor.
 Cabeza de Vaca was arrested with the excuse of being too "permissive with the natives", and sent to Spain as a prisoner.
 The practice of rancheadas became widespread with Irala's second government, with researcher Guillaume Candela describing them as: "without any doubt the most effective acculturation phenomenon of the conquest.
 Entire villages were emptied of their procreative forces, thus marking an evident trauma in the lives of the affected [indigenous people]."